dumarchie/raku-binaryheap/README.md

     In a *min-heap*, a child node never compares `Less` than its parent node.

-These classes are parameterizable with a custom three-way comparison operation.
+These classes are parameterizable with a custom three-way comparison operator.
 For example, this *max-heap* compares objects by their `.key`:

     my BinaryHeap::MaxHeap[*.key cmp *.key] $heap;